nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find events by a desired criteria (i.e. event title, start date and end date).
+1. User requests to find events by a desired criteria (i.e. event title, start timing and end timing).
 2. System displays the list of events that fulfills the criteria specified.

 Use case ends.